 After nearly two years or delays, Buffalo Grove

 Through a continuing partnership between the Buffalo Grove Police Department and GiveNKind, a nonprofit organization, is a logistics broker of usable goods that recovers goods from businesses, fulfillment centers, and distributors, as well as individual donors, and make those goods available at no cost to 501(c)3 nonprofits.
 Residents can drop off any extra Halloween candy in the Police Department lobby through Friday, Nov.12.
 Donations will be distributed to nonprofits in Cook and Lake counties.

 The Village Board at its Nov.
-1 meeting supported a “Memo of Understanding” for the redevelopment of the retail albatross known as Town Center.
-The plan calls for multi-family housing, retail stores anchored by a ‘nationally known’ grocery story, and public green space.
+1 meeting supported a “Memo of Understanding” for the redevelopment of the retail albatross known as Town Center

 The Buffalo Grove Police Department, in conjunction with the Drug Enforcement Administration (DEA), collected more than 118 pounds of medication from area residents during the October 23 Drug Take Back event.
 All medications collected were turned over to the DEA for proper destruction.

 residents three new books entitled “How to Report a Hate Crime” that have been